mannammahendra/GroupChat/kumi/README.md

 yarn ios
 ```

+### Features of the application
+- ListView for loading the chats efficiently
+- ScrollView pageEnabled to enable smooth translations for gestures
+- useState to store relevant information and update the components  based on the data.

 If everything is set up correctly, you should see your new app running in the Android Emulator, iOS Simulator, or your connected device.

 This is one way to run your app — you can also build it directly from Android Studio or Xcode.